resumetozero/Web-Scrapping_selenium/README.md

 2) Using bigbasket API link
    - Scrapes product information from category pages.
-   - Data efficiency increased and also worked on data transformation.
    - whole category within 2-3 min.
    - Stores scraped data in CSV format.
-   - data is transformed into sub csv files based on MLC (Medium level category) and LLC (Low level category)
    - Multi-Threading for multiple requests at a time to increase speed

 ### Technology Stack